ricoandreaslepp/SPA-fwknop-testing/README.md

-# SPA-Example
+# SPA-fwknop-testing
-Single Packet Authorization with fwknop example environment in Docker-Compose.
+Single Packet Authorization (SPA) using the `fwknop` implementation inside a Docker Compose environment.

 ---